y1yang0/opentelemetry-go-compile-instrumentation/_docs/implementation.md

 Go compile-time instrumentation is a two-phase process: the first phase involves updating dependencies, and the second phase focuses on building the project using a custom toolchain.

 ## Phase 1: Adding Dependencies
-To prepare the project for instrumentation, we first integrate the necessary dependencies into the user's codebase.
+To prepare the project for instrumentation, necessary dependencies are integrated into the user's codebase.
 This step ensures that the required hook code is available during the build process.

 This can be done by creating or modifying files.
 For example: